Configuration

 Getting the schema right is important!

-Getting the IDs of your plans is extremely important - as these are used to:
+Getting the IDs of your plans and variants is extremely important, as these are used to:

 • create the correct checkout